JJN123/Fall-Detection/README.md

 # Fall-Detection

 This is code which was developed while working at IATSL (http://iatsl.org/) as a UofT PEY intern.

-It can be used to detect falls in video.
-Examples are given in the following GIFs
+We formulated the fall detection problem as an anomaly detection problem because falls occur rarely and there may be insufficient data to train supervised classifiers.
+To handle privacy concerns, this work focus on detecting falls from thermal and depth cameras.
+Falls are detected by training an autoencoder to minimize recontruction error of ADL (activities of dailty living) video frames.
+The reconstruction error for falls should be higher, as is shown in example GIFs below:

 <a href="https://imgflip.com/gif/2gb012"><img src="https://i.imgflip.com/2gb012.gif" title="made at imgflip.com"/></a> <a href="https://imgflip.com/gif/2fxxpd"><img src="https://i.imgflip.com/2fxxpd.gif" title="made at imgflip.com"/></a> <a href="https://imgflip.com/gif/2fxzt3"><img src="https://i.imgflip.com/2fxzt3.gif" title="made at imgflip.com"/></a>

-Falls are detected by first training an autoencoder to minimize recontruction error of ADL (activities of dailty living) video frames.
-The reconstruction error for falls should thus be higher, as is shown in the above GIFs.

 **Code Usage:**